-1. Early bird – Offer discounts on those attendees that register early on.
-This gives you the best chances of selling to those that have discovered your event in the early going.
+1. Early bird – Offer discounts to attendees who register early.
+This gives you the best chances of selling to those who have discovered your event in the early going.
 If the price stays the same throughout and potential attendees know that, they are more likely to put it off and may forget altogether.

 Read more: How to set ticket prices for your event